 Numerous mosquito-borne arboviruses have adapted to small mammals or birds as reservoir hosts.
 These animals in general do not become ill from infection with the virus and are capable of harboring it for extended periods.
 At least some of the time, these reservoirs have enough virus in their bloodstream to infect a feeding mosquito, allowing the mosquito to transmit the virus to another susceptible host at its next blood meal.

 Larger mammals however, including humans and their domestic livestock, tend to serve as dead-end, rather than reservoir, hosts of arboviruses.
-By definition, thiGlossary_Hostss means that, when infected, they rarely produce enough virus in their bloodstream to infect a feeding mosquito.
+By definition, this means that, when infected, they rarely produce enough virus in their bloodstream to infect a feeding mosquito.

 In turn, the virus has no evolutionary interest in prolonging the life of a dead-end host because this host is not helping spread the virus’s progeny.
 As a result, dead-end hosts sometimes, but not always, become very ill and die from the infection, unlike the reservoir hosts.